-Under the PFA option, if any live or dead Medfly is detected in consignments of fresh persimmon fruit, that consignment will be deemed non-compliant with the pest free area status.
-Exports to Australia will be suspended until Biosecurity Australia and Israeli authorities are satisfied that appropriate corrective action has been taken to re-instate the pest free area status for Medfly, or an alternative risk management measure has been developed and approved.
+Under the PFA option, each consignment must be inspected by the NPPO before export and if any live or dead Medfly is detected in consignments of fresh persimmon fruit, that consignment will be deemed non-compliant with the pest free area status.
+Exports to Australia will be suspended until

+Biosecurity Australia/AQIS and Israeli authorities are satisfied that appropriate corrective action has been taken to re-instate the pest free area status for Medfly, or an alternative risk management measure has been developed and approved.